 How the 767-300ER fits into the 767 story

-767-300ER is the representative branch of the Boeing 767 family, capturing the extended-range branch most associated with the family’s passenger prime.
+767-300ER is an in-service member of the Boeing 767 family, known for the extended-range branch most associated with the family’s passenger prime.

 Service entry